hllly/pandy_mobile_flores/README.md

 </p>

 ## Mechanical parts
 All machined parts are manufactured with outsourced CNC service.
-The .stl file of all the parts can be found in Mechanical folder.
+The .stl file of all the parts can be found in [here](https://github.com/ZhichengSong6/FLORES-A-Reconfigured-Wheel-Legged-Robot-for-Enhanced-Steering-and-Adaptability/tree/main/Mechanical).

 ## Authors